phipsgabler/trello2md/README.md

 arguments, or mess around with the `MDPARAMS` to change Pandoc's (or you Markdown converter's) behaviour.

+The path to the file you want to convert can be set by the `SOURCE` macro.
+So, a typical call of the makefile will look somehow like this:

+    make pdf path/to/file.json

 ## Todo ##

 - Option to include comments